hasanali28/American-Express-ML-Hackathon/README.md

 # American-Express-ML-Hackathon
 American Express hosted a machine learning hackathon (https://datahack.analyticsvidhya.com/contest/american-express-amexpert-2018/).
-Based of clickstream data, we have to  predict if session will end in a adClick or not.
+Based on clickstream data, we have to  predict if the session will end in a adClick or not.

 ### XG Boost
 I used xg boost for gradient boosting and produce a model of from weghted learners.